Biomedical Science (BSc Honours) (Level 8)

 Helpful subjects are Chemistry, Biology, Physics, Mathematics, and English.

-The honours degree course is offered jointly by Cork Institute of Technology and University College Cork.
+The honours degree course is offered jointly by Munster Technological University (MTU) Cork and University College Cork.

 What is Biomedical Science?

-Biomedical Science is the term for the investigations carried out by Biomedical Scientists on samples of tissue and body fluids to diagnose disease and monitor the treatment of patients.
+Biomedical Science is the term for the investigations carried out by Medical Scientists on samples of tissue and body fluids to diagnose disease and monitor the treatment of patients.

 About the Course

-This Honours Degree course is offered jointly by Cork Institute of Technology and University College Cork.
-Biomedical scientists work in partnership with doctors and other healthcare professionals to perform many different roles in medical laboratories.
+This Honours Degree course is offered jointly by Munster Technological University (MTU) Cork and University College Cork.
+Medical Scientists work in partnership with doctors and other healthcare professionals to perform many different roles in medical laboratories.
 Biomedical Science is a continually changing dynamic profession and involves study of the diverse areas of medical science including Biochemistry, Microbiology, Cellular Pathology, Haematology and Transfusion Science.
 It provides training in state-of-the-art technologies to facilitate investigation of disease and medical research.

 - MSc in Computational Biology (Taught)